 Kick Ash is an award winning countywide campaign which sees young people promoting initiatives to prevent smoking in the under 16s across Cambridgeshire.
 It is based in secondary schools and recruits volunteers aged 14 and 15 to work as mentors in their school and the local community.
 As mentors they lead on campaign activities including:

 - working with the media and lobbying local MPs

 - developing stop smoking services sensitive for young people

 Kick Ash is supported by Cambridgeshire County Council's Personal, Social & Health Education (PSHE), Trading Standards and Communications team and also by NHS Cambridgeshire.

-To find out more go to the Kick Ash website.
+To find out more go to the Kick Ash page on the Healthy Schools Cambridgeshire and Peterborough website.